Skip to main content

 The ultimate ethical dilemma posed by long-term hormonal interventions for cognitive enhancement is the question of authenticity.
 If an individual’s baseline mood, resilience to stress, and cognitive capacity are chemically altered for years, is their sense of self fundamentally changed?
 This is a complex issue without a simple answer.

 A person treated for debilitating depression with an SSRI, which also alters brain chemistry, would likely argue the intervention allowed their “true” self to emerge.
-Similarly, an individual whose is restored through hormonal recalibration may feel more authentic and capable.
+Similarly, an individual whose cognitive function is restored through hormonal recalibration may feel more authentic and capable.
 The ethical ambiguity arises in the context of enhancement for healthy individuals.

 This leads directly to the problem of societal coercion.
 In highly competitive academic or professional fields, if a subset of the population uses these interventions to gain a cognitive edge, an implicit pressure is created for others to do the same simply to remain competitive.